 Ever wondered what the best-kept secret in directing is?
 How about a new practical working method that can help you direct better, faster and more economically than ever before?
 The Guild has been pioneering Simon Phillip's Tools of Directing for three years - now directors outside London will have a chance to find out more thanks to Creative Skillset's support.

-After four Introductory Seminars in Wales, Northern Ireland and Scotland throughout March and April, we are now inviting applications for the 5-day Master Workshop from attendees of the Tools of Directing Introductory Seminars until Fri 17 May.
-Applicants require at least one industry/festival/broadcast credit.
-This is an opportunity for 15 of the most talented Film & TV directors to attend the one week Master Workshop in London for training that normally costs over a thousand pounds - at a special subsidy.
+After four Introductory Seminars in Wales, Northern Ireland and Scotland throughout March and April, we have now selected 15 applicants for the 5-day Master Workshop from attendees of the Tools of Directing Introductory Seminars.

 BAFTA FELLOWSHIP FOR GUILD PATRON SIR ALAN PARKER